Home

 Most of the technologies we use today have completely taken over what were once considered pioneering devices just a few decades ago.
-Technology is constantly changing and once cutting-edge gadgets, are now so outdated that they’re not even manufactured anymore.
-This outdated technology we once couldn’t live without is now long forgotten, replaced by something newer and better.
+Technology is constantly changing and once-cutting-edge gadgets, are now so outdated that they’re not even manufactured anymore.
+(Though some outdated technologies have enjoyed revivals — such as vinyl records, instant cameras, and even cassette tapes).
+This outdated technology we once couldn’t live without is now mostly forgotten, replaced by newer and better.

 Even smartphones were once considered state-of-the-art, but the tech evolution, spearheaded by companies like Apple, Google, and Samsung, now gives us a newer, updated model yearly, with each new version bringing the older ones that much closer to being obsolete.
 Almost every gadget currently used has an earlier version that changed how people live.
 Many products today would not exist without their predecessors.

-To compile a list of outdated technology we once couldn’t live without, 24/7 Tempo reviewed company websites, reference materials, and media sources, and considered products invented mostly over the last century that have significantly changed how people perform tasks or communicate.
-(Check out 20 ancient inventions we still use today.)
+To compile a list of outdated technology we once couldn’t live without, 24/7 Tempo reviewed company websites, reference materials, and media sources, and considered products invented mostly over the last century that once significantly changed how people perform tasks or communicate.

 Stereo 8

-Stereo 8 was the official name, but most people, if they still remember it, know it as the 8-track tape.
-Millions of Americans used these in the 1970s to listen to music on the go.
-Then the cassette tape took over, and by the 1990s the 8-track tape was pretty much an antique.
+Stereo 8 was the official name, but most people know it as the 8-track tape.
+Millions used 8-tracks in cars and home players during the 1960s–70s.
+In the ’80s the cassette tape took over, and by the 1990s the 8-track tape was pretty much an antique.

 Dial-Up Modem

-The downside was that the connection was often slow and often breaking/interrupted.
+Dial-up connections were slow and tied up the phone line, but generally stable for their time.
+The downside was that the connection was often slow, and connection drops sometimes occurred due to line noise or incoming calls.
 Additionally, the phone could not be used to make regular calls at the same time.

 Walkman